bigdata-i523/hid341/README.md

    - Tibenkana, Jacob
    hid:
    - 341
-   title: This is my paper about xyz
+   title: Big Data Applications for Clinical Trials abstract:>
-   abstract: This paper showcases this and that and the other
+   This paper showcases this and that and the other
    url: https://github.com/bigdata-i523/341/Big Data Applications for Clinical Trials/report.pdf
    type: latex
    status: in progress